-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Each director shall be entitled to receive from the Corporation, pursuant to a resolution of the Board of Directors, fees and other Non-Executive Directors have the sole authorit the fees and other co total yearly compens before tax of the Corp The Chairman of the services as director.
-The Body ty to determine the amount, jumpensation of the directors.
-The Body ty to determine the amount, jumpensation of the directors exceed 5% To action during the preceding The Board shall receive such rememore.
-The birectors each year, in additional states of the services of form and structure of In no case shall the % of the net income year. uneration as may be and compensation that each Director may be entitled to receive.
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors be entitled to receive fro Non-Executive Directors compensation for his have the sole authorit the fees and other co total yearly compens before tax of the Corp The Chairman of the fixed by the Board of and compensation the During the 2008 annu the resolution fixing the Board approved a a.
+For each Direct actually attembs.
+For each Board and For each Board Boa services as director.
+The Bod by to determine the amount, f impensation of the directors.
+Partion of directors exceed 59 Poration during the preceding Board shall receive such remains To Directors each year, in additional state and Director may be entitled and stockholders' meeting, the the remuneration of non-exect tits meeting on April 30, 2000 sector - P100,000.00 per dient ard of Directors shall form and structure of In no case shall the 66 of the net income year. uneration as may be ition to the per diem led to receive. stockholders ratified utive directors which 8, as follows: In per Board meeting